greenriver/hmis-warehouse/drivers/hmis_csv_twenty_twenty/README.md

 ##### Row Pre-Processing

 Row pre-processing (`pre-process!`) consumes the records stored in the string tables and inserts the data via a second set of tables with typed HMIS columns by applying model-specific transformations (e.g, converting strings to dates, de-identifying clients), and applying row level validations to detect inconsistencies such as missing required fields, or invalid values.
+If the records cannot be processed individually (e.g, to combine enrollments), the rows are inserted into a separate table for aggregated pre-processing.

-##### Aggregate Pre-Processing
+##### Aggregated Pre-Processing

-Aggregate pre-processing ('aggregate!') consumes the pre-processed rows from the HUD export to apply whole file validations (e.g, exits without enrollments), and apply transformations into look-aside tables (e.g, combining consecutive enrollments).
+Aggregated pre-processing (`aggregate!`) consumes the pre-processed rows from the aggregation tables and inserts the processed data into the the pre-processed tables.

 ##### Ingestion

-Finally, the pre-processed records, (overridden by look-aside table records for models where transformations were made) are merged into the warehouse tables ('ingest!').
+Finally, the pre-processed records are merged into the warehouse tables ('ingest!').

 #### HmisCsvValidation